phantombuster/legacy-docs/api.rst

     GET /api/v1/agent/{id}/containers.json

 Get a list of ended containers for an agent, ordered by date.
 Useful for listing the last available output logs from an agent.

+Container history is saved for up to 7 days.

 ``{id}`` (``Number``)
     ID of the agent from which to retrieve the containers.